J-Dufour/outstem-technical-interview/README.md

 ]
 ```

-The second data set `review_data.json` has the following format:
+The second data set `review_data.json` is a list of customer reviews, and has the following format:

 ```
 [